mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

 Prospective students need to know specific information about your course, including what the course covers, how much time they should plan to spend on the course each week, and whether the course requires any prior skills and knowledge.
-You can specify all of this information in Studio.
+You specify all of this information in Studio.

 For more information, see the following topics: